Don’t miss this epic story of discovery.

 Get a behind-the-scenes look at the rediscovery of the lost city of Thonis-Heracleion, one of two ancient Egyptian cities featured in the exhibition.
 Produced by Scottish Television.
 (59 min., in English).
-Free; tickets not required.
+Film screenings are free; tickets not required.

 Above Image: The bust of the colossal statue of Hapy has been strapped with webbings before being cautiously raised out of the water of Aboukir bay, Egypt.
 Photo: Christoph Gerigk © Franck Goddio / Hilti Foundation.